mfernest/SEBC/challenges/challenges.md

   * Copy the command and output to `challenges/labs/5_terasort.md`
 * Run the Hadoop `pi` program as the user `vladimir`
   * Copy the command and output to `challenges/labs/5_pi.md`
-*  Copy all text-based files in `/var/kerberos/krb5kdc/` to your repo as follows:
+*  Copy only text files in `/var/kerberos/krb5kdc/` to your repo as follows:
     * Add the prefix `5_` and the suffix `.md`
     * Example: `5_kdc.conf.md`
 * Push this work to your GitHub repo and label the Issue `submitted`
-* Assign the issue to the instructors
+* Assign the issue to the instructor

 ---
 <div style="page-break-after: always;"></div>